Afiavi/Afiavi/README.md

 - 👀 I’m interested in web development
 - 🌱 I’m currently learning HTML,CSS, JavaScript and SQL later
 - 💞️ I’m looking to collaborate on everything to learn more and developing my skills
-- 📫 How to reach me, tou can send me a mail
+- 📫 How to reach me, you can send me a mail

 <!---
 Afiavi/Afiavi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.